aldesgroup/arsenald/website/docs/goaldn/intro.md

 # Goaldn Documentation

-Goaldn is the React Native mobile development component of the Arsenald stack.
+Goaldn is the React Native mobile development component of the Devotion stack.
 It provides a framework for building cross-platform mobile applications.

 ## Features